roberts-andy/RetailSynapseHack/Challenge-5.md

 ## Challenge Objectives

 Create a new file that contains
-* create a schema in the Azure Synapse Dedicated SQL Pool for your work
+* Create a schema in the Azure Synapse Dedicated SQL Pool for your work
 * Create 5 tables in your schema: Customer, Product, Store, TransactionDetail, TransactionHeader
 * Load the 5 files in your datalake storage account into your new tables
 * Descibe the distribution method that you selected for each table.
 Why did you choose this distribution?
 What are some pros and cons of that model?